International AML/CFT Bodies

 Bank for International Settlements (BIS)

-Established in 1930, the BIS is owned by 60 central banks, representing countries from around the world that together account for about 95% of world GDP.
-Its head office is in Basel, Switzerland and it has two representative offices: in Hong Kong SAR and in Mexico City.
-BIS’s mission is to serve central banks in their pursuit of monetary and financial stability, to foster international co-operation in those areas and to act as a bank for central banks.
+Established in 1930, the BIS is owned by 60 central banks, representing countries around the world that account for about 95% of world GDP.
+Its head office is in Basel, Switzerland, and has two representative offices: Hong Kong SAR and Mexico City.
+BIS’s mission is to serve central banks in their pursuit of monetary and financial stability, foster international cooperation in those areas, and act as a bank for central banks.
 BIS regularly publishes related analyses and international banking and financial statistics that underpin policymaking, academic research and public debate.

 The Egmont Group is a united body of 155 Financial Intelligence Units (FIUs).
 The Egmont Group provides a platform for the secure exchange of expertise and financial intelligence to combat money laundering and terrorist financing (ML/TF).
-FIUs are uniquely positioned to cooperate and support national and international efforts to counter terrorist financing and are the trusted gateway for sharing financial information domestically and internationally in accordance with global Anti-Money Laundering and Counter Financing of Terrorism (AML/CFT) standards.
+FIUs are uniquely positioned to cooperate and support national and international efforts to counter terrorist financing.
+They are the trusted gateway for sharing financial information domestically and internationally following global Anti-Money Laundering and Counter Financing of Terrorism (AML/CFT) standards.
 The Egmont Group supports the efforts of its international partners and other stakeholders to give effect to the resolutions and statements by the United Nations Security Council, the G20 Finance Ministers, and the Financial Action Task Force (FATF).

 Financial Action Task Force (FATF)

-The Financial Action Task Force (FATF) sets the international standard for combating money laundering, terrorist financing and any other related threats of the international financial system.
-Formed in 1989 by the member governments of the G7 at the time, the FATF is an international body of governments that sets standards to prevent money laundering, financing of terrorism and proliferation of weapons of mass destruction and promotes the implementation of these standards.
+The Financial Action Task Force (FATF) sets the international standard for combating money laundering, terrorist financing, and other related threats to the global financial system.
+Formed in 1989 by the member governments of the G7 at the time, the FATF is an international body of governments that sets standards to prevent money laundering, financing of terrorism and proliferation of weapons of mass destruction and promotes implementing these standards.

 Joint Money Laundering Steering Group (JMLSG)

-The Joint Money Laundering Steering Group is made up of the leading UK trade associations in the financial services industry.
-Its aim is to promulgate good practice in countering money laundering and to give practical assistance in interpreting the UK Money Laundering Regulations.
-This is primarily achieved by the publication of industry guidance.
+The Joint Money Laundering Steering Group comprises the leading UK trade associations in the financial services industry.
+It aims to promulgate good practices in countering money laundering and provide practical assistance in interpreting the UK Money Laundering Regulations.
+The publication of industry guidance primarily achieves this.

 Middle East and North Africa Region Financial Action Task Force (MENAFATF)